-Option pricing models require the input of highly subjective assumptions including the expected volatility.
-Changes in the assumptions can materially affect the fair value estimate, and therefore, the existing models do not necessarily provide a reliable measure of the fair value of the Company's stock options.
+Option and warrant pricing models require the input of highly subjective assumptions including the expected volatility.
+Changes in the assumptions can materially affect the fair value estimate, and therefore, the existing models do not necessarily provide a reliable measure of the fair value of the Company's stock options and warrants.
 The Company's expected volatility is based on the historical volatility of the Company's share price on the Toronto Stock Exchange or the TSX Venture Exchange.
-The following assumptions were used in the Black-Scholes option pricing model to calculate the compensation expense for the year ended April 30, 2016 and 2015:
+The following assumptions were used in the Black-Scholes option pricing model to calculate the compensation expense for the year ended April 30, 2017 and 2016: